AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/review-proofs-wpv/compare-proofs.md

 ### Compare proofs in an overlay {#compare-proofs-in-an-overlay}

 Overlay comparison enables you to view differences between two static proofs by viewing the two proofs as a single proof, while providing a vertical divider down the center of the proof.
-As you pan the proof across the vertical divider, the differences are displayed.&nbsp;
+As you pan the proof across the vertical divider, the differences are displayed.

 >[!NOTE]
 >
->Overlay comparison is not available when you are comparing video or interactive proofs.&nbsp;
+>Overlay comparison is not available when you are comparing video or interactive proofs.

 To enable overlay comparison: